Thursday, June 14, 2007

 HABARADUWA:

 Day 8: Poor Guro, Silja and Connie.
 They had not slept much because of an invasion of ants early in the night.
 The ants were everywhere; in their beds, suitcases, closets, floor and on them.
 It was not nice small ants, but bigger who were biting.
 They sprayed all their clothes and had a busy night fighting these small monsters.
 Inga and I woke up in the morning without problems with ants and heard about all the trouble.
 Poor girls.
 We left the place and continued our travel.
-We stooped in Matare to see a buddhist and a hindu tempel places next to each other.
+We stopped in Matare to see one buddhist and one hindu tempel.
 Guro gave some pens to a little girl.
 Then we went to a turtlefarm in Habaraduwa.
 I saw Niluk, who I know from Unawatuna there.
 He was there with a tourist.
-I was almost home again.
-We saw big and small turtles and paid a bit extra to release all the small four days old turtles into the sea.
+We saw big and small turtles and paid a bit extra to release all the small four day old turtles into the sea.
 Then we came back to Unawatuna and Surfcity.
 We met some of my friends and ate lunch with Johan at Comaran.
 Guro, Johan and I went with Niluk to Galle to buy some fruit and vodka.
 In the evening Johan, Guro, Sudesh and I went to Diving Centre.

 GALLE AND UNAWATUNA:

-Shopping in Galle and Unawatuna, relaxing, sunset at the pagoda, swimming, sunbathing, dinners out, drinks.
-Two days after we came, Inga had birthday.
+Shopping in Galle and Unawatuna, relaxing, sunset at the pagoda, swimming, sunbathing, dinner out, drinks.
+Two days after we came, Inga had her birthday.
 We celebrated by having a dinner at Rampart Hotel inside the fort in Galle.
 When we came home we had some drinks and then all of us went to Diving Centre to have a party.
 We listened to bongo drums and discomusic, dansed.
-When we came back to the hotel, Ingas birthday was finished and Guro had birthday.
-Sudesh gave both of them nice presents (to bokstøtter laget av tre og formet som elefanter).
-Sorry, don`t know the english name.
-On Guros birthday we went to Jungle Beach to snorkle and then to the japanese pagoda.
+The day afte Guro had her birthday and we went to Jungle Beach to snorkle and then to the japanese pagoda.
 There it was busy with people and we felt that we could not disturb, especially since we still had our beachwear on.
 Duminda and Niluk picked us up.
 In the evening we went to Flower Garden for dinner and then a birthdaycake at the hotel.

 HIKKADAUWA:

 The last days were spent in Hikkaduwa.
 Johan joined us for the first two days.
 The others went there some hours earlier than me since I started to get sick and needed some rest.
 When I came it was time for dinner and then the fridayparty at Vibration.
-I think all of us had fun and we stayed for a long time, bafore we had an afterparty on the veranda at our hotel.
+I think all of us had fun and we stayed for a long time, before we had an afterparty on the veranda at our hotel.
 Next day was a bit shopping and swimming.
 Johan went back to Unawatuna.
 Guro and Connie went out to Mambo, the rest of us went to sleep.
-The day after Inga, Guro and I had fun with bodyboard in the waves.
+The day after Inga, Guro and I tried to surf with a bodyboard.
+Fun!
 In the evening we went for dinner and met some local friends at a bar.
-Sudesh came from Unawatuna to spend time with us.
-The last day: We were supposed to go to see a waterfall, but we got the message that it was no water there at the time.
-Then we decided to go to a river and a lagune instead.
-Silja went to Galle and the rest of us went on this trip.
-It was a nice travel on the river, with mangrove trees, varans and a nice lagune.
-We stopped at a cinnamon island and bought some spices.
-Back in Hikkaduwa the girls got ready to leave to the airport.
-I was really sad when they left.
-It had been so nice with friends from home here.
-Sudesh and I returned to Unawatuna.
-I got a welcome drink from Ravi, the hotel manager, when I came back.